metacman/git-demo/README.md

-# Demo Git Repository
+# Git-Demo Repository

-This is the first file in the demo git repository.
+This is the README file in the git-demo repository.

 ## Website Contents